100mslive/server-sdks/nodejs/README.md

 ## Documentation

-The `examples/nodejs` folder on root has some examples on how to use the SDK.
+Checkout the [`examples/nodejs`](https://github.com/100mslive/server-sdks/tree/main/examples/nodejs) folder on root of the repository has some examples on how to use the SDK.

 ## Installation